- Coordination with NIDA Press Office

 The Recruitment and Retention Monitoring and Reporting of Clinical Research Awards Supported by the National Institute on Drug Abuse policy, as described in NOT-DA-23-033, specifies the requirement for the monitoring and reporting of recruitment and retention of participants in identified NIDA-supported contracts, grants and cooperative agreements that are active as of October 1, 2023 (FY2024) and support human subjects research (clinical research) as defined by the National Institutes of Health (NIH).

-Principal Investigators (PIs) of applicable awards with identified clinical research projects and/or clinical research studies necessitating reporting in addition to the annual reporting requirement will be prompted by an automatically generated email from the NIDA Tracking Recruitment Assessment Query (TRAQ) system (from the address nidatraqnotifications@mail.nih.gov with subject line “NIDA TRAQ: …”) to update recruitment data within the NIH Human Subjects System (NIH HSS) and, as appropriate, retention data (e.g., participants that complete and those that withdraw from the clinical research project and/or the clinical research study) within the NIDA TRAQ system.
+In addition to the NIH reporting requirements, Principal Investigators (PIs) will be prompted by an automatically generated email from the NIDA Tracking Recruitment Assessment Query (TRAQ) system (from the address nidatraqnotifications@mail.nih.gov with subject line “NIDA TRAQ: …”) to update recruitment data within the NIH Human Subjects System (NIH HSS) and, as appropriate, retention data (see Procedures and Definitions below) within the NIDA TRAQ system.
 PIs can use their eRA commons username and password to enter these data.

 Definitions